PeterBengtson/Ooloi-docs/READMEs/MAIN_README.md

 3. **Frontend (Clojure with JavaFX and Skija)**
    - Native application built with Clojure, not browser-based
    - JavaFX for cross-platform windowing and UI components
-   - Skija (Java binding for Skia) for high-performance 2D graphics rendering
+   - Skija (Java binding for Skia) for GPU-accelerated, high-performance 2D graphics rendering
    - Capable of handling large, complex scores (e.g., 100 staves or more, thousands of measures or more)

 4. **Rendering System**